Azure Files Remote Access with MyWorkDrive

 - Active Directory must be synced to Azure AD (for setting share permissions).

-- Network connectivity from Azure to an AD DC (either a DC running in Azure or ExpresseRoute/VPN connection to a DC on-prem).
+- Network connectivity from Azure to an AD DC (either a DC running in Azure or ExpresseRoute/VPN connection to a DC on-prem) or utilizing Azure AD Domain Services.

 - Azure hosted 2019 Server with RSAT Tools, Joined to Active Directory (use this server to manage Azure file shares and add them to your domain/set permissions).